-Back-to-School: The Importance of Vision Screening
+Back-to-School: the Importance of Vision Screening

 The back-to-school season is a busy time of year for families with children.
 School supplies, new clothes, backpacks – the list of things necessary to help your student begin a new school year is daunting.
 One thing that should be near the top of your back-to-school list is a vision screening for your child.
 The old adage of “an ounce of prevention is worth a pound of cure” rings true, especially with children’s eye health.